factor/factor/README.txt

 * Community

-The Factor homepage is located at http://factor.sourceforge.net/.
+The Factor homepage is located at http://factorcode.org/.

 Factor developers meet in the #concatenative channel on the irc.freenode.net server.
 Drop by if you want to discuss anything related to Factor or language design in general.

+* Credits

+The following people have contributed code to the Factor core:

+Slava Pestov:       Lead developer
+Alex Chapman:       OpenGL binding
+Doug Coleman:       Mersenne Twister random number generator Mackenzie Straight: Windows port

+A number of contributed libraries not part of the core can be found in contrib/.
+See contrib/README.txt for details.

 Have fun!